smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 }
 {% endhighlight %}

+It does the right thing and gives ``Bar`` the registered ``ConsoleFoo``.

-Many have shortcuts for simple transformations, i.e. from ``T`` to ``Lazy<T>``.
+Many Containers have shortcuts for simple transformations, i.e. from ``T`` to ``Lazy<T>``.
-Often they can support resolving/registering generic types.
+Containers often they can support resolving/registering open generic types.

-They offer the ability to register sets of dependencies in [Modules][auto-modules] or [Registries][sm-registry].
+Containers can offer the ability to register sets of dependencies in [Modules][auto-modules] or [Registries][sm-registry].
 This provides a simple way to group registrations together or split them apart.
-For example, you could register all database related classes in one module separate from your logging configuration.
+For example, you could register all database related classes in one module separate from your logging module.

-Most provide mechanisms
-for registering your types based on conventions so you do not need to configure everything by hand.
-For example register all interface implementations similar to the interface name, ``Example`` would be registered for ``IExample``.
+Most Containers provide mechanisms for registering your types based on conventions so you do not need to configure everything by hand.
+For example register all classes implementing a similar interface name, i.e. ``Foo`` would be registered for ``IFoo``.
+This is cool for people who like conventions over configuration, but can be too much magic other people.
+We use this approach and only configure classes which violate our simple conventions.

-Perhaps the greatest benefit is simplified integration with various frameworks.
+Perhaps the greatest benefit how they integrate with various frameworks.
-They have shortcuts to hook into popular web frameworks, like ASP.NET MVC or Nancy, so the framework can resolve types they need.
-We use this to create Controllers and inject any dependencies they need.
-This lets you use Dependency Injection while decoupling your code from the Container.
+Containers often have shortcuts to hook into popular web frameworks, like ASP.NET MVC or Nancy.
+The framework can use the Container to resolve types it needs.
+We use this to create Controllers and automatically inject thier dependencies.
+This lets you use Dependency Injection while decoupling your code from the Container itself.
 Everything fits together as if by magic.

-The larger our applications get the better these frameworks are.
+The larger our applications become the more benefit we get from using Dependency Injection Containers.
 We no longer worry about how we are going to wire our classes together.
-Instead, we can concentrate on designing our interfaces and classes so we can solve problems.
+Instead, we can focus on designing our interfaces and classes.

 Connecting the Dots
 ===============================================================================